How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 Enjoy your life outside of the relationship.
 That’s easy to lose ourselves in a relationship, and mostly it’s a long-distance relationship.
 Because you feel like- you have to work so much harder.

-But, in any relationship, long-distance or not, it is essential to continue to maintain your own life, go out, have fun, pursue your passions, pursue your goals, and work on yourself.
+But, in any relationship, long-distance or not, it is essential to maintain your own life, go out, have fun, pursue your passions, pursue your goals, and work on yourself.
+It’s crucial to do that.
+Because a long-distance relationship can get stressful, it can also rouse jealousy because you don’t always know where he is.
+You don’t know what he’s up to.

 That’s true in stable relationships as well.
 You can’t possibly keep tabs on someone at all times.
-So, it’s vital to fill yourself up in other areas so that you’re not always worried that he will lose interest and leave you, or so you’re not feeding into that needy mentality, that needy mindset where you need constant validation from him.
+So, it’s vital to fill yourself up in other areas so that you’re not always worried that he will lose interest and leave you, or you’re not feeding into that needy mentality, that needy mindset where you need constant validation from him.
 Because that’s exhausting, draining, and that will harm your relationship.

 17. Think Smart